mwiens91/scientific-research-practices-code/src/model-of-scientific-discovery/README.md

 ## How the model works

-The model has `n` researchers/research groups (or other appropriate organizational unit) that conduct and publish research within some scientific field.
+The model has `A` researchers/research groups (or other appropriate organizational unit) that conduct and publish research within some scientific field.
 We will refer to these researchers/research groups as **agents** and the scientific field as the **field**.